Chris Brown (defensive back)

-Christopher Duke Brown (born April 11, 1962) is an American former professional football defensive back in the National Football League (NFL).
+Christopher Duke Brown (born April 11, 1962) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played for the Pittsburgh Steelers in the 1984 and 1985 seasons.
-He was selected 164th overall by the Steelers in the sixth round of the 1984 NFL draft.
+He played college football for the Notre Dame Fighting Irish and was selected 164th overall by the Steelers in the sixth round of the 1984 NFL draft.